oracle-samples/oaim-sandbox/docs/content/configuration/model_config.md

 For more information and instructions on running Ollama on other platforms, please visit the [Ollama GitHub Repository](https://github.com/ollama/ollama/blob/main/README.md#quickstart).

 {{< /tab >}}
 {{< tab "HuggingFace" >}}

 # HuggingFace

 [HuggingFace](https://huggingface.co/) is a platform where the machine learning community collaborates on models, datasets, and applications.
 It provides a large selection of models that can be run both in the cloud and On-Premises.

 {{< hint type=[tip] icon=gdoc_star title="Auto Setup/Enable" >}}
-You can set the following environment variable to automatically set the `API Server` URL and enable HuggingFace models (change the IP address as required):
+You can set the following environment variable to automatically set the `API Server` URL and enable HuggingFace models (change the IP address and Port, as applicable to your environment):

 ```shell
 export ON_PREM_HF_URL=http://127.0.0.1:8080